To use a model in the China (Beijing) region, go to the API key page for the China (Beijing) region

 3. finish-task instruction: End a task

-You must send this instruction.
-Otherwise, the synthesized speech may be incomplete.
+You must send this instruction to ensure that no part of the synthesized speech is missing.

-After this instruction is sent, the server converts the remaining text into speech.
-After the speech synthesis is complete, the server returns a task-finished event to the client.
+After the client sends this instruction, the server converts any remaining text into speech.
+When the synthesis is complete, the server returns a task-finished event to the client.

-When to send: After all continue-task instructions have been sent.
+When to send: Send this instruction after all continue-task instructions have been sent.

 Example: